 Find the list of best surrogacy doctors in India who offers the best treatment with the highest success rate.
 The list has been categorized on the basis of doctors fame, experience, reviews, ratings, and cost.
 Dr. Mohit Saraogi from Saraogi Hospitals and IRIS IVF Centre and Dr. Kaberi Banerjee from Advanced Fertility Centre top the list of the best surrogacy doctors in India.

-Ovulation is a phase through which every women goes every month.
-It is a part of menstrual cycle involving the egg (ovum) release from one of the ovaries.
-It occurs once in every month till the women attains menopause (except during pregnancy and breastfeeding).
+Ovulation is a phase through which every woman goes every month.
+It is a part of the menstrual cycle involving the egg (ovum) release from one of the ovaries.
+It occurs once in every month until the women attain menopause (except during pregnancy and breastfeeding).
+(1)

-And there are one in five women who goes through discomfort and pain during ovulation.
-Although the pain duration varies from woman to woman but it lasts from few minutes to 48 hours.
+And there are one in five women who go through discomfort and pain during ovulation.
+Although the pain duration varies from woman to woman it lasts from a few minutes to 48 hours.
 And in many cases, ovulation pain doesn't imply anything wrong.
-But if you are experiencing severe pain then it might indicate gynaecological conditions which also includes endometriosis.
-It is recommended to consult doctor if the pain lasts for more than three days or might be related to menstrual symptoms like heavy bleeding.
+But if you are experiencing severe pain then it might indicate gynecological conditions which also includes endometriosis.
+It is recommended to consult the doctor if the pain lasts for more than three days or might be related to menstrual symptoms like heavy bleeding.
 It is also termed as 'mid-cycle pain'.
+(2)